 “We’ve got less than two hours.
 Be careful not to get caught because we won’t have a second chance,” said Kiyro.
 “It’s easier to pretend to be a student than to cover up as someone else.
 So improvise.
 Let’s try to be back in an hour?”

 “I’m fine with that,” Will nodded.

-“I hope so,” Isabel squeaked worried that she will get caught.
+“I hope so,” Isabel squeaked, worried that she would get caught.

-Alex gave him a short nod and all of them went out the door and parted ways.
-Kiyro look at his map and noticed the icons of his teammates splitting off into opposite directions spreading out like a star.
+Alex gave him a short nod, and they all went out the door and parted ways.
+Kiyro looked at his map and noticed the icons of his teammates splitting off into opposite directions spreading out like a star.

-Kiyro rubbed his hands to calm his nerves, and breathed in deeply.
-He had done a lot of impersonation missions in the past so it wasn’t too difficult to do.
-In reality he often changes persona’s to fit the environment, people, and the circumstances.
+Kiyro rubbed his hands to calm his nerves and breathed in deeply.
+He had done a lot of impersonation missions in the past, so it wasn’t too difficult to do.
+However, in reality, he often changes his persona to fit the environment, people, and circumstances.
 It was only around Eve he acted like himself.
-He realized since the beginning of the game and meeting Eve, it had been a long time since he acted like himself instead of putting on a false mask.
+Since the beginning of the game and meets Eve, he realizes that it has been a long time since he acted like himself instead of putting on a false mask.

 To put on a mask again was like using tissue paper as if it was nothing.
-With his nerves calmed down, his demeanor changed to a timid shy student.
-He ruffled his hair so it was slightly messy, his hands were in front of him rubbing each other slightly, and his eyes darted back and forth like a frightened doe.
-Adjusting his Alive gear, he walked forward towards the exit of the library.
+With his nerves calmed down, his demeanor changed to a timid, shy student.
+He ruffled his hair, so it was slightly messy, his hands were in front of him rubbing each other slightly, and his eyes darted back and forth like a frightened doe.
+Then, adjusting his Alive gear, he walked forward towards the exit of the library.